 Lenny Prado is a PhD student focusing on Bible and Ancient Near East.
 He is married and has three beautiful children.
 His primary research interests include such topics as the composition and compilation of the Torah; development of Israelite Religion (e.g., representation of deities, portrayals of human/divine interaction, cultic ritual practices); scribes and scribal culture in the ancient Near East; and Oral Tradition and Memory.
 When he is not spending time with his family or hitting the books, you can find him rooting for New York sports teams, especially the Yankees and the Knicks.

 Karen Spira is a PhD candidate and Schusterman Scholar, focusing on Israel Studies.
 Her dissertation examines the development of Jewish orphanage institutions and child welfare in Mandatory Palestine.
-Karen holds a dual BA in Religious Studies and English from the University of Arizona, an MA in Religion from the University of Georgia, and an MA in Near Eastern and Judaic Studies from Brandeis University.
-She is the program coordinator at the Crown Center for Middle East Studies and the Islamic and Middle Eastern Studies program.
-She also teaches courses on Jewish and Israeli history at Brandeis and as a community educator in a variety of settings throughout the Greater Boston area and New York.
+Karen holds a dual BA in Religious Studies and English from the University of Arizona, a MA in Religion from the University of Georgia, and a MA in Near Eastern and Judaic Studies from Brandeis University.
+She is the assistant director of the Crown Center for Middle East Studies and the program administrator of the Islamic and Middle Eastern Studies program at Brandeis.
+She teaches courses on Jewish and Israeli history at Brandeis and as a community educator in a variety of settings throughout the Greater Boston area and New York.